Environmental Protection and Sustainability Overview

 Environmental Impact Review

-Groundwater Management oversees a variety of regulatory programs related to managing and protecting our ground water resources including the permitting of private water wells, onsite sewage disposal, removal/abandonment of residential underground storage tanks (USTs), building demolition (razing), landfills, and recycling facilities.
-The Household Hazardous Waste Program is also coordinated through Ground Water Management.
+Groundwater Management oversees a variety of regulatory programs related to managing and protecting our ground water resources including the permitting of private water wells, onsite sewage disposal, removal-abandonment of residential underground storage tanks (USTs), building demolition (razing), landfills and recycling facilities.
+As of January 1, 2017, the Household Hazardous Waste Program will be managed by the Department of Public Works, Bureau of Solid Waste.

 Watershed Management and Monitoring